AustinWise/austinwise.github.com/input/posts/2025-07-27-source-generator.md

 I'm not sure what to feel about the future of programming with these tools.
 Sometimes I feel sad that Gemini is having all the fun writing code.
-Other times its pretty cool to have it do a tedious refactoring while I'm cooking dinner.
+Other times it's pretty cool to have it do tedious refactoring while I'm cooking dinner.
 I'm also not sure how well this approach scales to maintaining a larger existing codebase, as everything in this project was quite small and self-contained.
 The entire code base fits in the context window.